julien-poivret/SSH_basic/README.md

-( A Raspberry pi or beagelboard are recommanded for regular security updates and aviability ... ) ... linux is the dreamed platform for learning and tweaking everything without almost no secret for the developer ... without this pure opensource philosophy, we are stuck in corporation, politic & dictat we have pull this at our own avantage as community of user !
+( A Raspberry pi or beagelboard are recommanded for regular security updates and aviability ... ) ... linux is the dreamed platform for learning and tweaking everything without almost no secret for the developer ... without this pure opensource philosophy, we are stuck in corporation, politic & dictat

+we have to pull this at our own avantage as community of user ! sharing controlling & teaching !

 * So, get your yellow palm ready for a true soft start !